 For most importantly, our collection is a storehouse of memories to be preserved and presented so we might share what it means to be Australian and Jewish for many years to come

 Image use policy: All images, audio and audio-visual material within the collection are owned by the Jewish Museum of Australia.
-If you wish to adapt, publish or redistribute images from the collection, please submit the application form attached to the image use policy document.
+If you wish to adapt, publish or redistribute content from the collection, please submit the application form attached to the image use policy document.

-© Jewish Museum of Australia 2019.
+© Jewish Museum of Australia 2020.
 All Rights Reserved